|RTS Final Visit Mountainburg, AR – 3/8/2013||Austin & Duke – Tigers Mountainburg, AR – 11/12/2012|

 Starvation was painfully evident, with all of the cats dangerously thin.
 Tragically, one of the leopards, Freckles, had died of starvation just hours before TCWR’s arrival.
 On his side was a spot of skin where the fur had been licked away.
 Presumably, Toby, the lion, was attempting to revive Freckles by licking him.

 The Quitman Rescue

-Just a few short weeks after these six tigers were rescued, TCWR staff became informed of disturbing news from that same Quitman facility.
-A local newspaper had reported that four lions from the Safari Park had broken out of their caging and killed a camel.
+A few short weeks after these six tigers were rescued, Turpentine Creek staff were made aware of the disturbing news of the Quitman facility.
+A local newspaper had reported that four lions from Safari Park had broken out of their caging and mauled a camel.
 All four were subsequently shot and killed.
-It was clear that the remaining animals were in desperate need of help.
-When TCWR asked the owner what could be done to help, he responded by stating that he would “probably just euthanize them”.
-Unwilling to let 56 magnificent cats be killed, the huge task of relocation began.
+Immediately reaching out to the owner, TCWR staff were astonished when he indicated that he would likely euthanize the remaining big cats.
+Unwilling to let 56 magnificent cats be killed, the task of relocation began.

 A total of 21 cats found a home at the Refuge: Jerry, Roulon, Haley, Whitney, Tammy, Garth, Tasha, TJ, Lucci, Wyoming, Livingston, JJ, Reese, Titan, CJ, Cessna, Clancy, Lana, Greg, Boris, and Thunder.
 The remaining cats were at Tiger Haven, a sanctuary in Tennessee.